jlingford/personal-website/content/contact.md

 You can follow this blog using your favourite **RSS** feed reader or browser extension.

-You can follow me elsewhere too at:
+You can follow me elsewhere at:

 * [Google Scholar](https://scholar.google.com/citations?user=4KSRHTUAAAAJ&hl=en)
 * [LinkedIn](https://www.linkedin.com/in/jameslingford/)